VoltCruelerz/OwlMarble-Magic/feats/feats.md

 - You gain one point in Strength, Dexterity, or Constitution, to a maximum of 20.
 - You learn the _Alter Self_ spell and one 1st level spell of your choice.
 The 1st level spell must be from the illusion or transmutation school of magic.
 You can cast each of these spells without expending a spell slot.
 Once you cast either of these spells in this way, you cannot cast that spell in this way again until you complete a long rest.
 You can also cast these spells using spell slots you have of the appropriate level.
 The spells’ spellcasting ability is the ability score increased by this feat.

+## Charger [Updated]

+You are always the first one to charge into danger, clearing the path for your allies.
+You gain the following benefits:

+- You gain a +5 bonus to your initiative rolls.
+- On your first turn in an encounter, you gain a bonus to your speed equal to your base speed.
+This bonus speed may only be used to move directly toward an enemy.
+- If you use this bonus, you grant the same bonus to all allies with a lower initiative roll than you this round.
+An ally that is granted this bonus may only use the additional movement speed to move directly toward you or an enemy.
+- A creature cannot benefit from the speed increase granted by this feat if its current speed is 0.

 ## Combat Reflexes [KeoniKoa]

 Your fighting experience has allowed you to react more swiftly to enemies in moments of weakness.
 You gain the following benefits: